Best Guide to Manila Airport: Terminals, Getting Around, and Travel Tips

 By Grab

 Another private option would be to use the ride-share service, Grab.
-Similar in function to taxis, Grab differs in the use of its app and its many methods of payment, allowing for cashless transactions and only needing to pay the pre-calculated fare found on the app.
+Similar to taxis, Grab differs in the use of its app and its many methods of payment, allowing for cashless transactions and only needing to pay the pre-calculated fare found on the app.
 Toll charges are not included in the calculated fare.

 By Private Transfer